SVigramR/Battleship/readme.md

 # BattleShip
-In Progress....
-This project is part of TOP curriculum which enables us to develop apps with TDD concept.

-The project consists of game factory function which functions without UI.
-These are: ship(), gameBoard(), player(), computerPlays().

-Code Structure:
+This project is part of The Odin Project curriculum, focusing on developing apps with Test-Driven Development (TDD) concepts.
+The game is a console-based application without a graphical user interface, featuring a ship game.

+## Components
+1. Ship Factory Function (ship.js)
-- Ship() is a factory function which outputs an object contains the ship for the game.
-The function takes two parameters - name and length of the ship.
-The object has a parameters as key/value pairs along with two functions, one to damage the ship and another to validate whether the ship is sunk.
-Finally an coordinates key which as array of coordinates to know the where the ship is placed in the game board.
+The Ship factory function creates ship objects for the game.
+It takes two parameters: name and length of the ship.
+The resulting object includes key/value pairs and functions:

+#### hit()
+A function to damage the ship.
+It increments the hits property.

+#### isSunk()
+A function to check whether the ship is sunk.
+It returns true if the ship is sunk, otherwise false.

+2. Game Board Factory Function (gameBoard.js)
+...

+3. Player Factory Function (player.js)
+...

+4. Computer Plays Function (computerPlays.js)
+...

+## Getting Started
+Clone the repository: git clone <repository-url>
+Install dependencies: npm install
+Run tests: npm test

+## Usage
+...

+## Testing
+...

+## Contributing
+...

+## License
+This project is licensed under the MIT License - see the LICENSE.md file for details.